 This morning, depart Takayama and travel around 2.5 hours to Matsumoto to visit the formidable 16th Century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.

 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.

-From the coach parking to castle, it is around 15 minutes walk on flat road.
-After lunch, stop at a Miso House to learn about the process of making this
+From the coach parking to castle, it is around 15 minutes' walk on flat road.
+After lunch, stop at a Miso House to learn about the process of making this Japanese seasoning before trying some Miso soup.

-Japanese seasoning and try Miso soup.
-Also visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano to check in at your hotel and enjoy the onsen facilities.
+Go on to visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano to check in at your hotel and enjoy the onsen facilities.